-How Much is Jewelry Insurance?
+How Much Does Jewelry Insurance Cost?

 Who Needs Jewelry Insurance?

-What is Included with Jewelry Insurance?
+What Is Included with Jewelry Insurance?

 Jewelry insurance coverage that you add on as an additional optional coverage on your homeowners policy typically protects you against these types of losses:

 Lost jewelry.
 The coverage that comes with your base policy doesn’t typically cover you in this instance since this is not a ‘named peril’ event.
 This is where you’ll benefit from extra coverage which goes above and beyond, so you’ll be covered if your ring goes on an everlasting hiatus.

 Theft.
 Your homeowners policy protects your jewelry from theft, but only up to the basic limit included in the standard policy.
 A typical limit might be $2,000.
 If the jewelry you own is worth more than that, you’ll want to consider adding more coverage.